Manuel-DominguezCBG/VCF-matcher/README.md

 Then, immediately after I spent some time working with documentation to do not forget any important details to mention.
 I was adding comments while writing the code but at this point, I focused on the Readme file.

 Then, I concentrated on testing.
-I was testing every step while writing the code but at this point, I implement proper testing methods.
+I was testing every step while writing the code but at this point, I implemented proper testing methods.
 This has been done in a separate folder.